-1. How is Level 3 of the Career Lattice related to the Child Development Permit?
+1. How is Level 4 of the Career Lattice related to the Child Development Permit?

-Level 3 is equivalent to the first level (Assistant) of the California Child Development Permit.
+Level 4 is equivalent to the first level (Assistant) of the California Child Development Permit.
 At this stage it is important to be taking the "Core" courses which include: child/human growth & development; child/family/community or child and family relations; and programs/curriculum.
 Completing these units provides a beginning foundation in child development and is required as one moves up the Career Lattice.

-2. How is Level 4 of the Career Lattice related to the Child Development Permit?
+2. How is Level 5 of the Career Lattice related to the Child Development Permit?

-Level 4 is equivalent to the Child Development Permit Associate Teacher of the California Child Development Permit.
-At this stage it is important to be taking the "Core" courses which include: child/human growth & development; child/family/community or child and family relations; and programs/curriculum.
+Level 5 is equivalent to the Child Development Permit Associate Teacher of the California Child Development Permit.
+At this stage it is important to be taking the "Core" courses which include: child/ human growth & development; child/ family/community or child and family relations; and programs/curriculum.
 Completing these units provides a beginning foundation in child development and is required as one moves up the Career Lattice.

-3. How is Level 5 of the Career Lattice related to the Child Development Permit?
+3. How is Level 6 of the Career Lattice related to the Child Development Permit?

-Level 5 is equivalent to the Child Development Permit Teacher; with additional 6 specialization units plus 2 adult supervision units, and Master Teacher; with 6 specialization units plus 3 adult supervision units and 350 days of experience at 3+ hours which includes 100 days of supervising adults, of the California Child Development Permit.
-At this stage it is important to be taking the "Core" courses which include: child/human growth & development; child/family/community or child and family relations; and programs/curriculum.
+Level 6 is equivalent to the Child Development Permit Teacher.
+At this stage it is important to be taking the "Core" courses which include: child/human growth & development; child/family/community or child and family relations; and programs/ curriculum.
 Completing these units provides a beginning foundation in child development and is required as one moves up the Career Lattice.

-4. How is Level 6 of the Career Lattice related to the Child Development Permit?
+4. How is Level 7 of the Career Lattice related to the Child Development Permit?

-Level 6 is equivalent to the Teacher, Master Teacher or Site Supervisor of the California Child Development Permit.
+Level 7 is equivalent to the Teacher, Master Teacher or Site Supervisor of the California Child Development Permit.
 At this stage it is important to be taking the "Core" courses which include: child/human growth & development; child/family/community or child and family relations; and programs/curriculum.
 Completing these units provides a beginning foundation in child development and is required as one moves up the Career Lattice.